openhatch/oh-contribution-stories/content/pages/submit.md

 Have you ever made a contribution to an open source project?
 Tell us about it here.
 Don't be shy - no contribution is too small.
 And contributions involving mistakes, confusion, and trying ten different things until something works?
 Are the best for others to learn from.

+We want to hear about all different types of contributions, not just code.
+Did you file a bug, design a logo, give user feedback, fix or translate some documentation, or manage an event?
+Please tell us your story!

 If you're not sure what to write, check out the [featured stories](http://mergestories.com/tags.html#featured-ref).

 Please try to give as much detail as you can.
 Questions marked with an asterisk are required.